liverpoolcodeclub/drum-lights/documentation/software.md

 The `pxt` command, when called with no arguments, works out which project you’re currently looking at, compiles it, and deploys it to all connected microbits.

-## Installing a third-party PXT module into an existing project

-Sometimes you need to use code that isn’t part of the microbit’s standard library.

-In the visual MakeCode editor, you would use the “Add Package…” option to find and install third-party modules.

-The command line equivalent is to run:

-    npx pxt install <github-user>/<github-repo>

-So, for example, to install the [Neopixel library](https://github.com/microsoft/pxt-neopixel):

-    npx pxt install microsoft/pxt-neopixel

-The dependency will be downloaded, and recorded in the `dependencies` section of your project’s `pxt.json` file (so future users can just run `pxt install` to install it, along with all the other modules your project might require).

 ## Creating a new project

 From the root level, create a new directory to hold your project: